KinsTran/a3-software-design/README.md

 ### `chartName().lineWidth`
 Specifies the width of the line drawn, expects a single _integer_.
 If no value is provided, returns the current lineWidth.

-## PSA:
-This library is incomplete and bug-ridden.
-If an error occurs, it may be because of the library and not an error on the user's part.
-Please report any errors to **kinstran@uw.edu**.